waterlala/OCR_Binary/README.md

 ### Parameters:
 - __image__ : numpy.ndarray, image type is gray, default : None
+- __way__ : string, the way of how to binary, default : otsu, could be : otsu, threshold.

 ### Returns:
 - __image__ : numpy.ndarray, image type is gray, default : None